-MOUNT ISA CITY COUNCIL Ethical and Inclusive Governance VISION: To practice inclu usive and ethical governance thr ough proactive engagement with all se ctors of the community, council and d all levels of gov vernment.
-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date Actively pursue opportunities to supplement Council revenues by State and Federal government grants, public-private partnerships, and voluntary participation via general or more specific funding avenues Additional support for funding applications, coordination of funding.
+Ethical and Inclusive Governance VISION: To practice inclusive and ethical governance through proactive engagement with all sectors of the community, council and all levels of government.
+Priority Program Budget / Target Priority Strategies 2020-2021 Key Initiatives Performance Measurement Responsible Date 5.1 Incorporate ethical sustainable and reasonable financial planning Actively pursue opportunities to supplement Council revenues by State and Federal government grants, public- private partnerships, and voluntary participation via general or more specific funding avenues Additional support for funding applications, coordination of funding.
 Development of a suite of business cases and project options to actively apply for relevant funding.
 75% success rate in funding applications.
-Engineering Services 30.06.2021 No additional progress 5.1 Incorporate ethical Implement well-managed Council spending and financial management through facilitated internal audit and budgetary meetings Develop and adopt the Annual Budget within Statutory timeframes.
+Engineering Services 30.06.2021 No additional progress Implement well-managed Council spending and financial management through facilitated internal audit and budgetary meetings Develop and adopt the Annual Budget within Statutory timeframes.
 Budget adopted within statutory timeframes.
 Budget workshops professionally presented and prepared.
 Detailed rates modelling & presentations provided to support Councillor decisions.
-Corporate and Financial Services 31.07.2020 Annual audited accounts completed on time, budget review commenced in Nov 2020. sustainable and reasonable financial planning Ensure transparency and accountability is evident in all Council decisions and reports in accordance with Local Develop and adopt Council project management and decision frameworks Project Management and Decision Frameworks completed and endorsed by Council.
+Corporate and Financial Services 31.07.2020 Annual audited accounts completed on time, budget review commenced in Nov 2020.
+Ensure transparency and accountability is evident in all Council decisions and reports in accordance with Local Government Act and Regulations Develop and adopt Council project management and decision frameworks Project Management and Decision Frameworks completed and endorsed by Council.
 Engineering Services 31.12.2020 Project Management Framework is 75% completed.
 Review the Agenda and Reporting processes to ensure they remain effective and in accordance with best - practice Review relevant legislation and implement required updates to council policies.
 Executive Services 30.06.2021 Review continues to ensure best practice.
 Meeting management software to be implemented this quarter.